-Since the implementation of the Young Plan Project and the establishment of the Young Agricultural Development Authority (MADA) in 1970, the Engineering Division has been established to provide all engineering services to MADA to implement socio-economic development in young areas.
+Since the implementation of the Muda Plan Project and the establishment of the Muda Agricultural Development Authority (MADA) in 1970, the Engineering Division has been established to provide all engineering services to MADA to implement socio-economic development in Muda areas.

 The Irrigation and Drainage Services Division is one of the ten divisions in MADA.
 This division was established on 16 March 2007 in line with the Restructuring of the MADA Organization Chart.
 The origin of this Division was the Water Management Branch under the MADA Engineering Division prior to the restructuring of the organization.

 - Maintain continuity of paddy cultivation twice a year in Muda Area.

 - Manage water resources quickly, accurately and effectively.

 - Plan and implement infrastructure development to develop new water resources in the Muda Area.